Borkness/lather/README.md

 >For more detailed instructions please visit the documentation located here

-Firstly you must create a class named after the function method you wish to call defining the parameters that will be called along with the WSDL.
+Firstly you must create a class, by default the soap function called will be the name of the class, defining the parameters that will be called along with the WSDL.

 ```php
 <?php